edgarcosta/controlledreduction/README.md

  - [GMP: GNU Multiple Precision Arithmetic Library](https://gmplib.org/) (for NTL and FLINT)
  - [MPIR: Multiple Precision Integers and Rationals](mpir.org) (for FLINT)
  - [MPFR: GNU Multiple Precision Floating-Point Reliably](http://www.mpfr.org/) (for FLINT)

+[SageMath](http://www.sagemath.org/) comes with all this libraries.

-The script `build_dependencies` takes care of building all these dependencies for a UNIX system.
+Alternatively, you might use the script `build_dependencies` to build all these dependencies in a UNIX system.
 You can change the place where these dependencies will be installed by setting the environment variable `$PREFIX`.
 See the source for more details.

 To install:

-1- make sure you have the dependencies
+1- make sure you have the dependencies, if they are installed in a non-standard path, be sure to set  `$LD_LIBRARY_PATH` accordingly.

-2- `./configure` to generate the makefile
+2- `./configure` to generate the makefile.
+ To link against the libaries by SageMath it should be sufficient to run :`./configure --with-ntl=<SAGE_DIR>/local/` Run `./configure --help` for more options.

 3- `make` to build everything

-4- `make check` to run some tests
+4- `make check` to run some tests.

-5- (not yet) `make install`